 Jacky nodded, but he was still unease.
 Then he suddenly felt a sense of guilt creeping up from within.
 It was like he had become a coward all over again, but this time Ehlo had let him off, even supporting him.

 “Come on, Huang,” Wallace called from the front door.

-Then Ehlo removed his presence from the living room as well to help Wallace carry another load of stuffs out.
+Then Ehlo removed his presence from the living room as well to help Wallace carry another load of stuff out.
 Jacky was finally left alone.
 Yet he didn’t feel so good about that.
 He stared at Joanne talking to Bryant in the kitchen, wondering what was really going on.
 And the scene by the bridge came back to him.
 So different from the last time when he found her and walked back with her, unlike how she had left with Bryant this time.
 Why had things developed to this point?

-Not lingering any longer, Jacky turned toward the hallway and disappeared into his room instead helping the others move.
+Not lingering any longer, Jacky turned toward the hallway and disappeared into his room instead of helping the others move.